Gahadavala dynasty: Territory

 The Gahadavala power was concentrated in what is now eastern Uttar Pradesh.
 At times, their rule extended to the western parts of Bihar.
 The 1090 CE Chandrawati inscription of Chandradeva states that he protected the sacred places of Kashi (Varanasi), Kushika (Kannauj), Uttara Koshala (the area around Ayodhya) and Indrasthaniyaka.

-The identity of Indrasthaniyaka is unknown, but because of its similarity to the word "Indraprastha", some scholars have identified it as modern Delhi.
+The identity of an area called Indrasthaniyaka is unknown, but because of its similarity to the word "Indraprastha", some scholars have identified it as modern Delhi.
 Based on this, historians such as Roma Niyogi have proposed that the Tomara rulers of Delhi might have been Gahadavala feudatories.
 If this assumption is true, then the Gahadavala kingdom extended up to Delhi in the north-west.
 However, historical evidence suggests that Delhi was under the control of the Chahamanas since Vigraharaja IV (r. c.
 1150-1164 CE), and before that under the Tomara sovereigns.
 No historical records indicate that the Gahadavalas ever ruled Delhi.
 Rahin (or Rahan) village in Etawah district is the furthest point in the north-west where the Gahadavala inscriptions have been discovered.
 Some coins attributed to Madanapala are associated with Delhi, but according to numismatist P. C. Roy these coins were actually issued by a Tomara king of same name.
 According to Roy, Indrasthaniyaka should be identified with a place other than Delhi.